S-Lucier/Portfolio/ReadMe.md

 A short piece on my study abroad trip.
 More relaxed writing style.

 #### Aging Roll20 White Paper
-A white paper on issues plaguing the tabletop gaming platform Roll20, describing problems and solutions (namely, jumping ship to one of several different platforms)
+A white paper on issues plaguing the tabletop gaming platform Roll20, describing problems and solutions (namely, jumping ship to one of several different platforms).